 Nursing management in a child with gastroenteritis includes:

-Assessment of a child with gastroenteritis include:
+Assessment of a child with gastroenteritis includes:

 - Assess stool characteristics.
-In addition to basic information about the child, the interview with the family must include specific information about the history of bowel patterns and the onset of diarrheal stools, with details on number and type of stools per day; suggest terms to describe the color and odor of stools to assist the caregiver with descriptions.
+In addition to basic information about the child, the interview with the family must include specific information about the history of bowel patterns and the onset of diarrheal stools, with details on the number and type of stools per day; suggest terms to describe the color and odor of stools to assist the caregiver with descriptions.

 - Assess for vomiting.
 Inquire about recent feeding patterns, nausea, and vomiting.

-- Assess for presence of illness.
+- Assess for the presence of illness.
 Ask the caregiver about fever and other signs of illness in the child and signs of illness in any other family members.

 - Physical examination.
 The physical exam of the child includes observation of skin turgor and condition, including excoriated diaper area, temperature, anterior fontanelle, apical pulse rate, stools, irritability, lethargy, vomiting, urine, lips and mucous membranes of the mouth, eyes, and any notable physical signs.